Camberwick Green, Trumpton and Chigley

 Well,the main problem was that the firemen never had a fire to put out of course.

-And that was just as much to do with the difficulties animating fire as it was water.
+And that was probably more to do with the difficulties animating fire as it was water.

 But the writers confronted the issue head-on by deliberately turning it into a running gag,and kids just bought into it.